Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 This illustrates that the metric can be seen here as the gauge field of general coordinate transformations.
 Variation of the effective action $\Gamma[\phi, g]$ with respect to the metric at stationary matter fields, $\delta\Gamma/ \delta \phi=0$, yields the energy-momentum tensor,

 In fact, $T^{\mu\nu}(x)$ as defined by this expression should be seen as the {\it expectation value} of the {\it symmetric} energy-momentum tensor (see also below) in the state that defines the effective action $\Gamma[\phi, g]$.
 The variation includes the connection, with \eqref{eq:variationConnection} obeyed.
+For an extensive discussion of eq.\ \eqref{eq:EMTensorfrommetricVariation} in the context of classical field theory see ref.\ \cite{Forger:2003ut}.

-Inserting \eqref{eq:diffeoOnMetric} in \eqref{eq:EMTensorfrommetricVariation} shows that invariance under general coordinate transformations yields the covariant conservation law for the energy momentum tensor
+Inserting \eqref{eq:diffeoOnMetric} in \eqref{eq:EMTensorfrommetricVariation} shows that invariance under general coordinate transformations yields the covariant conservation law for the energy momentum tensor,

 In this sense, one may see the covariant conservation of energy and momentum as a special case of the general principles discussed in section \ref{sec:NoetherCurrentsFromExternalGaugeFields}.